Yas Tappeh

-Yas Tappeh (ياس تپه, also Romanized as Yās Tappeh; also known as Yāz Tappeh and Yāz-Toppeh) is a village in Sarakhs Rural District, in the Central District of Sarakhs County, Razavi Khorasan Province, Iran.
-At the 2006 census, its population was 2,189, in 471 families.
+Yas Tappeh (ياس تپه) (Note: Also romanized as Yās Tappeh; also known as Yāz Tappeh and Yāz-Toppeh) is a village in Sarakhs Rural District of the Central District in Sarakhs County, Razavi Khorasan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 2,189 in 471 households.
+The following census in 2011 counted 2,452 people in 604 households.
+The 2016 census measured the population of the village as 2,517 people in 682 households.